dave-howard/vsdx/README.md

 ---

 ###  Change Log
+- v0.4.1: Added support for self referencing calculations in Jinja statements, such as `{% set self.x = self x + n * 3.2 %}`
 - v0.4.0: Added `VisioFile.jinja_set_selfs` to allow setting shape x and y properties in Jinja template.
 Setting values, calculations, or if statements are supported e.g. `{% set self.x = 1.5 %}` or `{% set